 Globe has stepped off the fast fashion treadmill and committed to a more sustainable path.
-Their contributions to the National Forest Foundation have seen over 90,000 trees planted in National Forests to date.
-Now, Globe Skateboarding rider, Sammy Montano, will help build on this contribution with the release of his new Dimension shoe colorway.
+Their contributions to the National Forest Foundation have seen over 100,000 trees planted in National Forests to date.
+Globe Skateboarding rider, Sammy Montano, is helping to build on this contribution with the release of his Dimension shoe colorway.

 As a brand built and run by skateboarders, surfers, and snowboarders, the environment has always been important to us.
 But it hasn’t always been the driving force behind our business decisions.
 Years of internal conversations around our environmental impact and about how we can do better brought us to a turning point back in 2018, where we announced that we would be stepping of the fast-fashion treadmill and making sweeping changes to become more sustainable as a brand.